alistofrent/honeypot/README.md

 Connect using the command:
 ssh -o StrictHostKeyChecking=accept-new -p 2222 user@[IP_ADDRESS]
-Note that StrictHostKeyChecking=accept-new is needed for a successful connection, as otherwise there can security check issues.
+Note that StrictHostKeyChecking=accept-new is needed for a successful connection, as otherwise there can security check issues if previosuly connected.